romanpauk/dingo/test/matrix/README.md

 - an explicit feature case produces no rows
 - a registration mode produces no rows
 - a scope produces no rows
-- a stored type category produces no rows
+- a stored type configuration ID produces no rows
 - a resolved type category produces no rows
 - a container produces no rows
 - an applicable feature / registration mode / container combination produces no rows
 - a filter rule is declared but never exercised
+- a declared feature, feature-case, resolved-type, or lifetime policy is never selected

 Not every axis combination should exist.
 Completeness means every axis member and filter rule is represented by at least one valid generated row, and each